Boker Belgian Whetstone Ardennes Coticule, 8000 Grit, 6.8" x 1.5", Great Razor Stone - 09BB002

 At least 10 to 20 years!
 In case of intensive use, its life span will decrease.

-The original steel Capital of the World: Solingen, Germany produces some of the best Kitchen knives and straight razors money can buy.
+One of the older steel Capitals of the World: Solingen, Germany produces some of the best Kitchen knives and straight razors money can buy.

 Lansky Fine Diamond Sharpening Hone…